The innovative, flexible and compliant radio-TLC scanner

 Intelligent Front End Display

-Users are able to view instrument parameters and performance at a glance.
+Users are able to view instrument parameters and performance of the radio TLC scanner at a glance.

 Single Power Button

-The single power button and full software control allows only users with an appropriate access level to make changes to the operating parameters.
+The single power button and full software control allows only users with an appropriate access level to make changes to the operating parameters of the radio TLC scanner and analyzer.
 A full audit trail of these changes is recorded.

 TLC Plate Beds